-Welcoming about 100 guests to the River Room, Lord Irvine said: "I'm not going to ask you what you think about it.
+Welcoming around 100 guests from the Womankind Worldwide charity to the River Room, Lord Irvine said: "I'm not going to ask you what you think about it.
 Someone once said you have to suffer for your art - and it is not even my art!
 I hope you will agree with the trustees of the lending museums that it is better for these beautiful pictures and sculptures to be here - available for people to see - rather than languishing in cellars where no one can enjoy them."